 How to optimize images for web: A step-by-step guide for better site performance

 Having great visuals, however, can take a toll on your website.
 With higher resolutions comes larger file sizes, which also means slower loading times.
-AKA, images are often the cause of a poor site performance.
+AKA, images are often the cause of poor site performance.
 And remember, the whole point of adding images to your website is to create a better experience for your users (or maybe even to increase sales and conversions!), which is hard to do with a slow site.

 So, how do you balance site performance with visual design?